Rockbot Business Glossary

 Utilization reporting, support coverage planning, operational metrics, consumption analysis.

-A Customer Account that has both an active contract AND active service consumption.
+Active Customer — Both an active contract AND active service consumption

 Formula: Active Customer = Contracting Customer ∩ Consuming Customer (has both)